-Kebele is based at 14 Robertson Rd, Easton, Bristol, BS5 6JY and since 1995 has provided space for the development of anarchist & radical ideas and activities, community campaigns, and international solidarity.
+BASE is based at 14 Robertson Rd, Easton, Bristol, BS5 6JY and since 1995 has provided space for the development of anarchist & radical ideas and activities, community campaigns, and international solidarity.

-Kebele means “community place” or “neighbourhood” in Amharic, an Ethiopian language.
+Previously, it was known as Kebele, which means “community place” or “neighbourhood” in Amharic, an Ethiopian language.
 The term refers to localised community institutions, which dealt with their own needs & concerns, such as justice, health and community democracy.
 During the revolution in Grenada in 1979, Rastafarians involved in the struggle used the term “kebele” to refer to the community centres in each neighbourhood from which, in theory at least, the revolution was based.
 In 1983, the USA invaded the tiny island of Grenada to crush the rebellion.

 The founders of Kebele were inspired by these meanings of the word, and current members are too.

 BASE started as an empty building that was squatted in autumn 1995 to provide housing for four homeless activists.
 It quickly mutated into something bigger out of a need to defy the owners (a bank) and authorities seeking to evict them, and inspired by European social spaces there was a desire to create a self-managed space for local individuals, campaigns & projects.

 Based on anarchist principles of opposing all forms of authority, and organising collectively without leaders, BASE’s premises became the base for many activities and local groups: the regular, cheap vegan cafes; bike workshops; a DJ, sound system & party network; an allotment; many forms of art, radical info and publications; direct action & campaigns; and numerous events & meetings featuring local and international speakers & artists.